anonklub/anonklub/pm/initial-survey.md

 ### Private Voting

-Voting on, for example, a DAO proposal (or indeed in a election or legislature!) should generally be done privately to prevent retribution, bribery, and collusion.
-Instead of collating signatures, we can collate ZKPs, provided they output a deterministic nullifier.
+Voting on, for example, a DAO proposal (or indeed on political candidates or legislation!) should generally be done privately to prevent retribution, bribery, and collusion.
+Instead of collating signatures, we can collate ZKPs, provided they output a deterministic nullifier to prevent double votes.

 ### Private NFTs

+Privacy can be used in creative ways in NFTs too.
+For example, you could allow any CryptoPunk holder to mint a "DarkPunk," where their original address is not linked to their original CryptoPunk.
+This would be done by taking a snapshot of addresses holding CryptoPunks, and gating minting by requiring a zk proof showing that you own some address in that list.
+Note, any set of addresses could be used to gate minting - i.e., people who lost money in The DAO hack, or people who have burned 100+ ETH.
+Similarly, a new NFT project could allow private minting.
+First you'd buy a ticket publicly onchain, then privately prove you are a ticket holder to mint the NFT.
+Note, this could probably be implemented with an interactive nullifier, but zk-ECDSA could be used to save onchain costs at the expense of prover time.

 ### Message Boards